tnglf1337/tnglf1337/README.md

 ### Hi there 👋
 ## About Me:
 My name is Timo, and I'm a 31 years old computer science student at Heinrich Heine University.
-I have an interest in a lot of programming related topics and am always curious of learning new things.
+My main interests in this field are profesisonal software development, theoretical algorithms as well as mashine learning.

 ## Tech Stack:
 <table>